Linear embeddings of graphs and graph limits: The parameter on

 where $\mu$ is the Lebesgue measure on $[0,1]$.
 Let $n$ be a positive integer.
 For each $0\leq i\leq n-1$, let $I_i=[\frac{i}{n},\frac{i+1}{n}]$.
 We define the symmetric functions $w_n$, $w_n^+$, and $w_n^-$ on $[0,1]^2$ as follows.

 Let $A$ and $B$ be subsets of $[0,1]$.
 We say $A\leq B$ if every $a$ in $A$ is smaller than or equal to every $b$ in $B$.

-We now give the proof of Proposition \ref{prop:Gamma0iffDI}, which states that a function $w\in{\cal W}_0$ is diagonally increasing almost everywhere if and only if $\Gamma (w)=0$.
+We now give the proof of Proposition \ref{prop:Gamma0iffDI}.
 This proof is inspired by the proof of Lemma 4.6 of \cite{bollobas2011}.
 However, we include the proof to make the paper self-contained. \begin{proof}[Proof of Proposition \ref{prop:Gamma0iffDI}] Clearly, if $w$ is diagonally increasing almost everywhere then $\Gamma (w)=0$.
-To prove the other direction, let $w$ be a function in ${\cal W}_0$ with $\Gamma (w)=0$.
-Let $A$, $B$, and $C$ be subsets of $[0,1]$ such that $C\leq A\leq B$.
+We now prove the other direction.
+First, let us assume that $w$ is a function in ${\cal W}_0$ with $\Gamma (w)=0$.
+Let $A$, $B$, and $C$ be measurable subsets of $[0,1]$ such that $C\leq A\leq B$.
 Since $\Gamma (w)=0$, for almost every $y\in A$ and almost every $z\in B$,

 Taking repeated integrals of both sides of Equation (\ref{eq1}) over $A$ and then $B$ and then dividing by $\mu(A)$, we conclude that

 Similarly, one can show that for subsets $A$, $B$, and $C$ of $[0,1]$ with $A\leq B\leq C$, we have